Louis Dreyfus Company

 The company commits to engage with all high risk mills by the year 2024.
 This is within 3 years.

-The company reports annually on engaging with mills, this includes high-risk mills. in 2021 the company engaged with 25% of high risk mills.
-However, the information is not externally verified.
+The company reports annually on engaging with mills, this includes high-risk mills.
+In 2022 the company engaged with 25% of high-risk mills.

-The company reports it assesses mill risk based on supplier NDPE Policy, Self Assessment Questionnaire result and certification profile, Traceability to Plantation Profile Assessment, and Grievances raised.
+The company reports that it assesses mill risk based on the supplier's NDPE policy, self-assessment questionnaire result and certification profile, traceability to plantation profile assessment, and grievances raised.

 0 / 1

 The company reports risk levels as low, medium, and high for all direct and indirect third-party suppliers.
-However, the information is not externally verified.
+However, the information is between two to five years old.

 The company commits to ethical conduct and the prohibition of corruption.